rongpengzhang/VRFHRAlgDev/DD_VRF-HR/NewVRFHeatRecoveryModel.md

 This looks interesting.
 I have no problems with the overall approach.
 It seems to me after studying Figure 3 that there might be a reason to organize it as having 12 modes, each of your 6 modes with and without the low load modification.
 -	Reply:
-You are right that every operational mode may have two sub-modes: with and without the low load modification.
+It is correct that every operational mode may be divided into sub-modes: with and without the low load modification.
 That will affect the operational conditions such as evaporating temperature levels, but will not change the system configurations, i.e., the piping connections and the refrigerant flow directions.
-So, it may not be quite necessary to increase the mode number from 6 to 12 just for the low load modifications.
 We defined the 6 operational mode mainly depending on the different system configurations.
-We tried to keep the mode number low to make the algorithm clear and concise, but are these six modes are so different that we cannot combine them.
-We have to develop specific algorithm for each of them.
+We tried to keep the mode number low to make the algorithm clear and concise.
+So, it may not be quite necessary to increase the mode number from 6 to 12 just for the low load modifications or the some local control states.

 •	Richard, Jan.
 20. 2016